ReaLearn: Reasoning and Learning

 Theme 1: KRR and Explanation Formalism

-Since the 90s, explanation in KRR is studied to support users for various purposes, such as, for explaining decisions or debugging knowledgebases.
-However, most explanations are still difficult to understand by humans and are available for specific reasoning.
-Hence, we research human-friendly explanation formalisms and implement novel XAI systems, e.g., the virtual knowledge graph.
+Since the 90s, explanation in KRR is studied to support users for various purposes, e.g., for explaining logical reasoning or debugging knowledgebases.
+However, most explanations are still difficult to understand by humans and are merely available for specific logical reasoning algorithms.
+We are attempting this issue on the following KRR formalisms (but not limited to):

 - Teeradaj Racharak, Interpretable Decision Tree Ensemble Learning with Abstract Argumentation for Binary Classification, ICONIP 2022